A Day in the Life of an EWHS Swimmer

 by Ruth Retta

 To begin with, our team splits the six lanes with other schools.
-We jump into the pool and the water’s freezing for the first few laps before our bodies warm up.
+We jump into the pool and the waters freezing for the first few laps before our bodies warm up.
 Our typical warm up looks like this: a 300 yard swim, six laps back and forth, a 200 yard kick, and a 100 yard swim using a pull buoy.
 Although this set gets repetitive after a while, it’s a classic.
 Most swimmers do a kick-pull set with different variations.
 This familiar warm-up heats up our bodies and puts us in the zone for our workout.

-Since we only have three lanes (remember we are splitting with another team) three people can go at a time so it takes four rounds for everyone to finish one rep. While we were waiting for our next repetition all the swimmers linger and surround the edge of the hot tub.
-Complaints fill the air along the lines of “ I hate this!” or “God, I’m tired,” until all the complaints blur together.
-I just sit there in silence and recollect my breath and thoughts, while also talking to my friends Lauren and Katherine.
+Since we only have three lanes (remember we are splitting with another team) three people can go at a time so it takes four rounds for everyone to finish one rep. While we are waiting for our next repetition all the swimmers linger around the edge of the hot tub.
+Complaints fill the air along the lines of “I hate this!” or “God, I’m tired,” until all the complaints blur together.
+I just sit there, recollecting my breath and thoughts, while chatting with my friends, Lauren and Katherine.
 Once everyone is done, Coach tells us to enter the water and do a 175 cool down precisely.
-If you were wondering why it’s 175 yards, remember we are diving from the blocks for our last set so we are on the end side of the pool.
-Therefore doing 175 yards would land us on the other side but if we did a 200 we would be back to where we began at the end of the pool.
+If you’re wondering why it’s 175 yards, remember we are diving from the blocks for our last set so we are on the end side of the pool.
+Therefore, doing 175 would land us to where we began at the end of the pool while 200 yards would land us on the other side.